-General Questions: Academic Advisors are available to assist students with any general questions they may have about the BAC or their programs of study.
-If students have a question and they aren't sure who to ask, they should start with their Academic Advisor and s/he will direct them to the appropriate office.
+Academic Advisors are available to assist students with any general questions you may have about the BAC or your program of study.
+If you have a question and aren't sure who to ask, start with your Academic Advisor and they will direct you to the appropriate office.

 Academic Advisors are available by appointment and during specific drop-in times throughout the year.
 Appointments can be made Monday through Thursday between the hours of 9 am and 7 pm.
 To schedule an appointment, you can go in person to the office, call the general Academic Advising line at 617.585.0160, or email firstname.lastname@example.org.